hpe-dev-incubator/hpe-dev-portal/content/platform/data-services-cloud-console/home.md

 ### Introduction to Data Services Cloud Console

-To access the Data Service Cloud Console,  click on this URL [](https://common.cloud.hpe.com)<https://common.cloud.hpe.com> and sign-in using your HPE GreenLake account. [](https://common.cloud.hpe.com)
+To access the Data Service Cloud Console,  click on this URL [](https://common.cloud.hpe.com)<https://common.cloud.hpe.com> and sign-in using your HPE GreenLake Console's account. [](https://common.cloud.hpe.com)

 For an  overview of the Data Services Cloud Console and to get started with the Data services Cloud Console please click on this link <https://hpe.com/storage/dscc>.